ABOUT OUR FARM

 A PORTION OF OUR CHOOSE & CUT FIELD

-Although previous generations of this family raised sheep and milked cows, we -- the 3rd and 4th generations -- farm this rolling and hilly terrain by growing 32,000 Christmas trees on 40 acres.
+Although previous generations of this family raised sheep and milked cows, we -- the 4th generation -- farm this rolling and hilly terrain by growing 32,000 Christmas trees on 40 acres.

 Varieties grown include Balsam Fir, Concolor Fir, and Fraser Fir.
 In the spring, we plant 4-year-old trees into the main fields,

-fertilize all trees, and monitor for insect damage, fungal diseases, and root rot in all fields.
+fertilize all trees, and monitor for insect damage, fungal and root diseases in all fields.
 The majority of the summer is spent

 trimming and shaping the trees, with time out to mow between the rows to control vegetation and weeds.
 Fall finds us grading

 trees according to size and quality, and preparing for the harvest.
-We harvest anywhere from 900 to 3000 Christmas trees per year, selling to both wholesale and retail markets.
+We harvest anywhere from 900 to 3000 Christmas trees per year, selling to both choose and cut customers and wholesale buyers.

 To round out our farm life, in February we set about 1200 sugar maple taps, gather the sap, boil it down, and produce a delicate flavored maple syrup to be sold.